 National Natural Landmarks are nationally significant natural areas that have been designated by the United States Department of Interior.
 Presently, there are twenty-six such designated sites in Pennsylvania.
-To find National Natural Landmarks in Pennsylvania, visit the National Natural Landmarks website at www.nature.nps.gov/nnl/ and click on "National Natural Landmarks Guide (by state)."
+To find National Natural Landmarks in Pennsylvania, visit the National Natural Landmarks Program website at www.nature.nps.gov/nnl/ and click on "Directory" and then select Pennsylvania from the dropdown menu.